• Skip to primary navigation

 We all love the occasional drink, but what does alcohol actually do to your bodybuilding goals?

-With the holidays fast approaching, that time to kick back and unwind with family and friends is something we all look forward to.
+Whether it be the holiday season or warmer weather, it seems as though there is always a time to kick back and unwind with family and friends, which is something we all look forward to.
 With that comes laughing, eating, remembering the good old times and, of course, some drinking.
 But for those of us looking to advance our bodybuilding goals, it is important to know what alcohol can do to our training.

 Of course, anything in moderation is going to be fine for you.
 Well, not everything, but you know what we mean.
 This is especially true when it comes to food because these holidays tend to see big feasts, a plethora of delicious food laid before us, forcing us to want to eat everything.

-When it comes to alcohol and our consumption of it, it is wise for us to truly know what alcohol does to the body and what repercussions it can have on our overall goals of health and fitness.
+When it comes to alcohol and our consumption of it, it is wise for us to truly know what alcohol does to the body and what repercussions it can have on our overall goals of health and fitness, which is what our team at Generation Iron is going to break down.

 With that said, enjoy the occasional drink or two with family and friends because we all know this year has been wild.
 But you’ve put in a lot of work and its time to continue seeing growth through the holidays.
 While temptation may be there, you have plenty of discipline to steer clear of falling into bad habits.